AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

 ### GraphQL Query Best Practices (Dispatcher and CDN) {#graphql-query-best-practices}

-The [Persisted Queries](/help/sites-developing/headless/graphql-api/persisted-queries.md) are the recommended method to be used on publish instances as:
+[Persisted queries](/help/sites-developing/headless/graphql-api/persisted-queries.md) are the recommended method to be used on publish instances as:

 * they are cached
 * they are managed centrally by AEM